-In addition to The Book of Negroes, Hill is also the author of the new novel, The Illegal (chosen as the CBC Canada Reads winner, 2016), the novels Any Known Blood and Some Great Thing, and the memoir Black Berry, Sweet Juice: On Being Black and White in Canada.
+In addition to The Book of Negroes, Hill is also the author of The Illegal (chosen as the CBC Canada Reads winner in 2016), the novels Any Known Blood and Some Great Thing, and the memoir Black Berry, Sweet Juice: On Being Black and White in Canada.

 He is currently writing a new novel and a children’s book, and co-writing a television miniseries adaptation of The Illegal.
 He is also a professor of creative writing at the University of Guelph.